A Guide to The Good Friday Crucifixions in San Pedro Cutud

 Getting to San Pedro Cutud

-Our first challenge was to find a way of getting to San Fernando from Manila on Good Friday.
+Our first challenge was to find a way of getting to San Pedro Cutud in San Fernando from Manila on Good Friday.
 When we asked our hotel receptionist about using public transport to the site, she gave us a dubious look and advised us to leave very early.
 We tried to reserve bus tickets beforehand but this was not possible.
 On the day however, we woke up at 3.30am and managed to take a bus from the Cubao Terminal in the Quezon City area of Metro Manila at 6am which stopped us near the SM Mall in San Fernando.
-Read more about getting to San Fernando, Pampanga.
+Read our dedicated post on how to get there!

 The Maleldo Festival in San Fernando